BAE Batterien

-BAE Batterien GmbH is a producer of lead acid batteries for automotive and industrial applications and is headquartered in Germany since 1899.
+BAE Batterien GmbH (founded as Berliner Akkumulatoren- und Elementefabrik) is a producer of lead acid batteries for automotive and industrial applications and is headquartered in Germany since 1899.

 Overview

 The company is selling its batteries worldwide for the use in photovoltaic (solar-power related), telecommunication systems, electric utilities, railroads, uninterruptible power supply (UPS) and motive-power applications including lift trucks, forklift trucks, high-rack stackers, etc.